GuillaumeFavrot/Django-React-Postgres/README.md

 It is highly recommended to use this app in a virtual environement to ensure a proper python dependency management :

-=>Go in the main app directory and run the command :
+=> Go in the main app directory and run the command :

 $ pip3 install pipenv       (if not already installed)

 $ pipenv shell

-=>Then all the packages the project needs to work have to be installed.
+=> Then install all the packages.
 The list of theses packages resides in the requirement.txt file (or Pifile see note).
 To install all packages from the requirement.txt file use the command :

 $ pipenv install -r ./requirements.txt

-This requirement.txt will be used by Heroku to know which dependencies to install to run your python app.

 A.2 - Javascript environement setup

 All javascript dependencies are listed in the package.json file.

-=>To install all javascript dependencies, navigate to the main directory and run the command :
+=>To install all javascript dependencies, navigate to the frontend directory and run the command :

 $ npn install